LiangqinRen/PrivDNN/README.md

 bash run.sh clean
 ```

-*clean* function function deletes the generated cipher parameters.
+The *clean* function deletes the generated cipher parameters.
 PrivDNN will check if the file exists.
-If it exists, it will pass the generating process and use it.
+If it exists, it will pass the generating process and use the existing parameters.
 Otherwise, it will generate the required cipher parameters automatically.
-If readers change the SEAL parameters, readers must compile and clean encrypted model data to create new data.
+If readers change the SEAL parameters, they must compile and clean encrypted model data to create new data.

 #### others

-We have some Python programs in *PrivDNN/analyze_result* to statistic the results from previous experiments.
+We have some Python programs in *PrivDNN/analyze_result* to statistic the results from previous experiments, such as the random selection algorithm.
 The results of those programs are used in Tables 2, 3 and Figures 5, 7.

 ### Citation